davisanc/AzureSecurityLabs/README.md

 You can also use the pre-req script, that runs all the previous commands for you Use the AzureDiskEncryptionPreRequisiteSetup.ps1 on this repository, and run it on Powershell

+The script will require the Resource Group name, KeyVault name, Location, Subscription ID, and AAD App name and client secret We recommend using PowerShell ISE

+Full instructions are here: https://docs.microsoft.com/en-us/azure/security/quick-encrypt-vm-powershell

 This shoudd be the final result of the script

 ![sql vm encrypted](/images/sql-vm-encrypted.PNG)